-Pin Number Туре Function 5VOUT 33 Output of internal 5V regulator.
-Attach 2.2μ F or larger ceramic capacitor to GNDA near to pin for best performance.
-Output to supply VCC of chip. vcc 34 5V supply input for digital circuitry within chip and charge pump.
+Pin QFN36 TQFP48 Туре Function AIN_IREF 23 30 AI Analog reference voltage for current scaling (optional mode) or reference current for use of internal sense resistors GNDA 24 32 Analog GND.
+Tie to GND plane.
+5VOUT 25 33 Output of internal 5V regulator.
+Attach 2.2μF or larger ceramic capacitor to GNDA near to pin for best performance.
+May be used to supply VCC of chip.
+VCC 26 34 5V supply input for digital circuitry within chip and charge pump.
 Attach 470nF capacitor to GND (GND plane).
 May be supplied by 5VOUT.
 A 2.2 or 3.3 Ohm resistor is recommended for decoupling noise from 5VOUT.
 When using an external supply, make sure, that VCC comes up before or in parallel to 5VOUT or VCC_IO, whichever comes up later!
-CPO 35 Charge pump capacitor output.
-CPI 37 Charge pump capacitor input.
+CPO 27 35 Charge pump capacitor output.
+CPI 28 37 Charge pump capacitor input.
 Tie to CPO using 22nF 50V capacitor.
-VCP 38 Charge pump voltage.
+VCP 29 38 Charge pump voltage.
 Tie to VS using 100nF capacitor.
-VSA 39 Analog supply voltage for 5V regulator.
+VSA 30 39 Analog supply voltage for 5V regulator.
 Normally tied to VS. Provide a 100nF filtering capacitor.
-0A2 42 Motor coil A output 2 BRA 44 Sense resistor connection for coil A. Place sense resistor to GND near pin.
+0A2 32 42 Motor coil A output 2 BRA 33 44 Sense resistor connection for coil A. Place sense resistor to GND near pin.
 An additional 100nF capacitor to GND (GND plane) is recommended for best performance.
-0A1 46 Motor coil A output 1 Exposed die pad - Connect the exposed die pad to a GND plane.
+0A1 34 46 Motor coil A output 1 TST_MODE 36 1 DI Test mode input.
+Tie to GND using short wire.
+Exposed die pad - - Connect the exposed die pad to a GND plane.
 Provide as many as possible vias for heat transfer to GND plane.
 Serves as GND pin for digital circuitry.

 (pu) denominates a pin with pullup resistor; (tpu) denominates a pin with pullup resistor or toggle detection.
-Toggle detection is active in standalone mode, only (SPI_MODE=0).
-Note that pullup resistors pull to the internal 5V VCC supply.
-Due to this, an open input becomes pulled up to one diode voltage above VCC_IO at 3.3V operation.
-The level in this case is limited by the internal protection diodes.
+Toggle detection is active in standalone mode, only (SPI_MODE=0)